mhartl/sample_app_3rd_edition/README.md

 ***

 ## Ruby/Minitest sample for demonstrating Testspace

 This is the sample application for the [*Ruby on Rails Tutorial: Learn Web Development with Rails*](http://www.railstutorial.org/) by [Michael Hartl](http://www.michaelhartl.com/).
-It is being used to demonstrate Testspace  publishing test content.
+It is being used to demonstrate publishing test content to Testspace.
-We made a few minor modifications for reporting purposes.
+We have made a few minor modifications to original project for publishing.

 ***
 Using Multiple Online CI Services: